SEND School Information Report

 - e) Additional support for learning that is available to students with SEND

-In addition the school employs experienced Higher Level Teaching Assistants who lead on SEND in each of the year groups in school.
+The Learning Support Department has established links with Year Teams and meetings are held regularly.
 There is a committed team of Teaching Assistants based in the Learning Support Department who follow a child-based approach, supporting students in lessons.
 There are also numerous Intervention Coaches across English, Maths, Humanities, Music, Art and Science departments who deliver subject- specialist in class support and run instruction classes.
 Seven Pupil Support Assistants support students experiencing issues with their learning for each year group as part of the strong pastoral team.

 - f) How the school enables students with SEND to engage in the activities of school (including physical activities) together with children who do not have SEND

 All students at Wales High School regardless of their special educational needs have the opportunity to join in the activities of the school.
 Students with physical and or medical needs are fully integrated into all aspects of school life.
-To facilitate this integration specialist equipment and additional staffing will be provided if required.
+To facilitate this integration specialist equipment and additional staffing will be sourced or provided if required.
 Where extra-curricular activities are involved (including trips to different countries) the school will endeavour to ensure that arrangements are made to accommodate the needs of students with physical, behavioural and or medical needs.
 The school ensures that staff are suitably trained in the medical care required for specific students (e.g. Epipen training for anaphylactic shock, epilepsy training, diabetes training) staff named in individual care plans complete updates in training at the required time intervals.
 Students requiring care plans have these updated by the LA nurse at the required time intervals.
 Risk assessments are monitored in a similar manner and in line with L.A. recommendations.

 Wales High School recognises that improving the social, emotional and mental health of students is key to ensuring that they feel safe and secure in school and that they are able to fulfil their true potential and develop into well-adjusted adults in society.